 Mikola Viktorovich Statkevich was born on 12 August 1956 to a family of teachers.
 In 1978 he graduated from the Minsk Higher Engineering zenith-rocket academy where he later worked as a teacher, and in 1986 he obtained a PhD.

-In 2000 he participated in the elections for the Chamber of Deputies, and in 2003 he became the leader of the European Coalition, which included a number of parties, trade unions, women’s and youth organisations.
+In 2000 he ran in parliamentary elections, and in 2003 he became the leader of the European Coalition, which included a number of parties, trade unions, women’s and youth organisations.
 The Coalition was in favour of a European direction of development.
 In 2005 he was sentenced to three years in prison for organising a street action on 18-19 October 2004 in Minsk, against the (falsification of the) official results of the parliamentary elections and the referendum.
 After an amnesty his sentence was shortened by a year.

 Leader of the Belarusian Social Democratic Party Hramada

 Irina Veshtard was born on 17 march in the Gradnenski region and graduated chemistry from the Belarusian State University in 1976.
 She was elected a member of the Smorgon council from 1995 till 2007.
 She joined the Hramada party in 1991 and was elected chairman of the party on June 6, 2011.